-These range from Interfaith Week, International Women’s Day, LGBT+ History Month, Black History Month and World Autism Day, through to Christmas, Easter, Vaisahki, Ramadan, Eid, and Diwali.
+These range from Interfaith Week, International Women’s Day, LGBT+ History Month, Black History Month and World Autism Day, through to Christmas, Easter, Vaisakhi, Ramadan, Eid, and Diwali.

 The networks also support the organising of our keeping in touch (KIT) events.
 Held twice a year for new parents, the days are run as an opportunity for returning parents to find out as much information as possible about matters such as flexible working, wellbeing and finance.

 These days have proved so popular and invaluable that the force recently won a prestigious accolade from the national police wellbeing service Oscar Kilo.

 It was also thanks to the hard work of our LGBT+ team, along with staff from our Diversity and Inclusion Unit that the force was recently ranked on the Stonewall 2020 Top 100 Employers list.

 Across all networks inclusivity is a theme they represent and promote which is strengthened by the force.